 - ACH eCheck: Input your banking info to fund your PointsBet account straight from your bank account.
 You can deposit up to $50,000 per transaction

-- PointsBet Card: The PointsBet card basically functions like a prepaid debit card in that you can fund it online with your own credit or debit card and then have winnings credited back to your PointsBet Card.
+- PointsBet Card: The PointsBet card functions as a prepaid debit card in that you can fund it online with your credit or debit card and then have winnings credited back to your PointsBet Card.
 You can apply for the PointsBet Card online after logging in to your account and visiting the deposit screen.
 After applying, you can use a digital version of the PointsBet card at first to deposit while you wait for the actual card in the mail.
 Once you have a physical card, you’ll be able to use it anywhere Mastercard is accepted, including at ATMs.